 Tel: 020 7803 4271

 Julie manages GiGL’s standalone customer and grant funded projects.
 She supports partnership development, seeks new opportunities for projects or collaborations and delivers work for existing GiGL partners with Service Level Agreements.
-She also analyses GiGL datasets to provide answers and new information for partners, such as Areas of Deficiency and ecological networks.
 Julie is Commissioning Editor of the GiGLer newsletter and co-ordinates our SLA Spotlight bulletin for existing and potential SLA partners.

 Primary contact for our work with members of the public, community and recording groups, the GiGL website and discover-London.

 Lyndsey works with the team and the recording community in London to mobilise species data (data flow), work on data standards, and oversee service delivery for community groups.
 She has control of data from arrival at GiGL through to the verification stage.
-Datasets or records can be sent to her directly, or one-off sightings can be entered via the online form.
+Datasets or records can be sent to her directly, or sightings can be entered via the online form.

 Contact Lyndsey if you have any queries about the species data, including verification, or to discuss working in partnership with GiGL, including projects to record and access data in London.